Susannah Kidder Everard, Lady Everard

 Susannah Kidder Everard, Lady Everard (1683–1739) was a British aristocrat, heiress, and society hostess.
 She was married to Sir Richard Everard, 4th Baronet, who served as the Governor of the Province of North Carolina from 1725 to 1731.

 Biography

 Lady Everard was born Susannah Kidder in 1683 in Essex to The Rt.
-Rev. Richard Kidder, who served as the Bishop of Bath and Wells, and Lady Elizabeth Jane Kidder.
+Rev. Richard Kidder, who served as the Bishop of Bath and Wells, and Lady Elizabeth Jane Kidder née Howell.
 Her father died during the Great storm of 1703 after being struck by a falling chimney at the Bishop's Palace.

 She married the aristocrat Sir Richard Everard, 4th Baronet, who served as the governor of the Province of North Carolina from 1725 to 1731.
 They had four children: